Park City Rafting Trips on the Weber River

 - UOA will have some extra sunscreen and plenty of water for everyone!

 A Little Extra Detail About Your River Rafting Adventure: We will navigate class II-III rapids, dodge a lot of rocks, and enjoy beautiful scenery and wildlife.
 We’ll encounter diverse landscape changes including Devils Slide, farmlands and mountains.
-You will experience a canyon where we encounter a “rock garden” which is the most technical section of the Weber River.
-It will be very interactive as we dodge big rocks in some fast current.
+We will float a canyon where we encounter the “rock garden” which is the most technical section of the Weber River.
+It is very interactive as we dodge big rocks in some fast current.

-When we are done with your rafting trip, it will take about 5-10 minutes to dry off and load up, and it will be another 45 minutes back to your lodging location.
+When we are done with your rafting trip we’ll dry off, load up and take you back to your lodging location.
 Depending on all the variables mentioned, you should plan on being out 4-5 hours from door to door.

 Memories!
 UOA has three Go Pro video cameras and a digital SLR camera to help capture your adventure down the Weber River.
 There will be photographs included with every trip.